Frequently Asked Questions – FAQs

 All Fifty States Club is really a “thing?”

-Did you know there is a “club” called the All Fifty States club?
+Did you know the ” club ” is called the All Fifty States Club?
 Here’s the link to the club website.
 I am a member, and my name is on their website!
 If you’ve visited all 50, or if you’ve visited at least 35 and strive to visit all 50, you can join it also.
 And group members argue about the rules.
 The simplest is having touched the ground and breathed the air.
-But many also suggest either an overnight stay or a “significant activity” in the state.
+But many also suggest an overnight stay or a “significant activity” in the state.
 One person even suggested four days as the minimum for it to count!
 Some count changing planes or even just a stop at an airport.
 But it’s the honor system, so make your own rules.
 Flying over does not count!
 By anyone’s rules that I’ve heard!

 Did you know that blogs are typically reader supported?
 So, buy me a hot chocolate!
 Or not!.